yourdevkalki/arbitrum-vibekit/README.md

 cd arbitrum-vibekit
 ```

-If you plan to contribute changes to Vibekit, fork the repository on [Vibekit's Github page](https://github.com/EmberAGI/arbitrum-vibekit) and clone your fork locally.
+If you plan to contribute changes to Vibekit, fork the repository on the Github page and clone your fork locally.
 Replace `YOUR_USERNAME` with your GitHub username:

 ```
 git clone https://github.com/YOUR_USERNAME/arbitrum-vibekit.git &&